-Evidence Commentary The quote "He was the only man to eat dirt but while the bondage of woman" His actions prove Moses to not be preoccupied with bodily needs like nutrition.
-Instead the author uses a third person point of view to allow the audience to be an observor and recount Moses' daily life without him knowing to show a side of innocence while also loneliness.
+• dence Commentary e quote "He was the only man to eat dirt while the bondage of woman..."
+His actions prove Moses to not be preoccupied with bodily needs like nutrition. read the author uses a third person and of view to allow the audience to be an observor and recount Moses' daily life without him knowing to show a side of innocence while also loneliness.